groundh0g/fauxcabulary.org/_posts/_queue/_NOTES_.md

   Condescending - a prisoner on his way down
   Construct - hit forcibly by an inmate
   Matrix - post-April prestidigitation
-  Identity - something uttered by a breast
-  Define - to remove a fee
+  Identity - exclamation of damage to a consonant Define - to remove a fee
   Episode - above a seamstress
   Illiterate - eighth in a series of young sick animals